 Lung power, Blas-fix® or Aspirator

-After drilling holes, the yolk should then be broken by inserting a toothpick, open paperclip or a sterile syringe/needle into the holes and carefully stirring so as not to enlarge the hole or chip the shell.
+After drilling holes, the yolk should then be broken by inserting a toothpick, open paperclip or a large gauge needle into the holes and carefully stirring so as not to enlarge the hole or chip the shell.

-After the yolk is scrambled, air is blown into one hole with an open mouth, lips sealed around the hole.
+After the yolk is scrambled, air is blown into one hole with pursed lips sealed around the hole.
 Cheeks should remain inflated like a trumpet player's to maintain steady pressure.
-Chalza (the white stringy anchors inside the egg) may clog the hole, but can be dislodged by holding with a piece of paper towel and pulling gently.
+Chalza (the white stringy anchors inside the egg) may clog the hole, but can be dislodged by pulling gently with a piece of paper towel.
 Oh yes, this process is glamorous.

 If using an aspirator, the open end is inserted over the hole and air squeezed in, forcing the egg contents out the other hole.